-Owner-builders can't take out insurance under the Home Building Compensation Fund, but each contractor doing work for them must take out insurance if the work is worth more than $20,000 inclusive of GST.
+If you are building or renovating your home as an owner-builder, you can't take out insurance under the Home Building Compensation Fund.
+However, each contractor doing work for you must take out insurance if the work is worth more than $20,000 inclusive of GST.
 If an owner-builder sells their property within 7 years and 6 months after the owner-builder permit was issued, they must include a consumer warning in the contract of sale.

 Owner-builder work is any residential building work (including supervision and coordination) involving in the construction of, or alterations, repairs or additions to, a dwelling:

 - where the reasonable market cost (including labour and materials) exceeds $10,000, and

 - which relates to a single dwelling-house, dual occupancy or a secondary dwelling that requires development consent under Part 4 of the Environmental Planning and Assessment Act 1979, or that is a complying development within the meaning of that Act